-Due to the development in ship sizes, larger and larger ships have to sail through the sometimes very narrow and shallow approach channels, making adjustments necessary to fit today’s requirements for efficiency.
+Due to the development in ship sizes, larger and larger ships must navigate through the sometimes very narrow and shallow approach channels, making adjustments necessary to fit today’s requirements for efficiency.

 As ship sizes increase, the approach channels become limited in size in relation to safety and efficiency, hence increasing the risk of grounding.
 By using simulation, it is possible to examine the possibilities of increasing the safety and efficiency of the channels whilst keeping the dredging costs as small as possible.